Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 > By default, Dune ignores line breaks, so the toggle is off.

 ### global
-to change line breaks globally, go to `Preferences>Style Settings>Dune>Fonts>Spacing>Line break` and toggle linebreak on, toggle it off to merge lines/paragraphs
+to change line breaks globally, go to `Preferences>Style Settings>Dune>Fonts>Spacing>New Line>Linebreaks - empty` and toggle linebreak on, toggle it off to merge lines/paragraphs

 ### local
 to merge or break lines/paragraphs locally add following to your yaml header: